dastoikov/cool-lex-java/README.md

 Ideas:

 * Additional algorithms as found in the paper.
-* Inclusion of testing framework.
+* Flyweight implementation of the iterator over the elements of a combination (CoollexLinkedList, SelectedIndicesIterator).
 * Algorithm implementations for constrained computing environments.